 A-7 stated that on 18 October he had sent an urgent message to his Hava contact (Al(TRE-1)) informing him that his situation was precarious and that he must get out of Cuba as soon as possible.
 According to A-7 his Agency contact was unable to provide any definite assurance that his departure from Cuba could be expedited.
-He then attempted to lay on unilateral arrangements to this end with first his operational contact, Benito FERNANDEZ, and later his mother-inlaw introduced A-7 to a a psychiatrist in Havana, who offered to assist him in getting out of Cuba.
-In the course of the next, ten days.
-A-7's plans to get out of Cuba began to take shape, Dintroduced him to (Dr. Francisco PRADO) a plastic 6,06 surgeon who operates his com clinic in Hayana.
-On 1 November a negro drove to A-7's safehouse by the name of and took him to his own house located on (64th Street 23-25) in Marianeo.
-On the morning of 2 November at 1100 hours, (Dr. PRADO) arrived at the Negro's house and told A-7 that he planned to leave for Key West Florida 5 November and would arrange to smuggle A-7 out of Cuba by hiding him in the motor room of his yacht.
+He then attempted to lay on unilateral arrangements to this end with first his operational contact, Benito FERNANDEZ, and later his mother-inlaw introduced A-7 to a Or.
+Jose VALES, a psychiatrist in Havana, who offered to assist him in getting out of Cuba.
+In the course of the next, ten days, A-7's plans to get out of Cuba began to take shape, after (Dr. Vales) introduced him to (Dr. Francisco PRADO, a plastic 6,06 surgeon who operates his cown clinic in Havana.
+On l November a negro by the name of Lazaro RODRIGUEZ Arozarena drove to A-7's safehouse and took him to his own house located on (64th Street 23-25) in Marianeo.
+On the morning of 2 November at 1100 hours, Or.
+PRADO arrived at the Negro's house and told A-7 that he planned to leave for Key West Florida 5 November and would arrange to smuggle A-7 out of Cuba by hiding him in the motor room of his yacht.
 Arrangements were made between the principals for A-7 to visit the yacht 4 November to inspect his proposed hiding place on the yacht.
-In the interim period, A-7 stated that he began to suspect that he may have fallen into a trap and told the Negro that he was returning to the U.S. to bring Tony VARONA back with him to Cuba.
-A-7 felt this was a good girmick to use in the event (Dr. (PRADO) planned to turn him over to the G-2, of After inspecting his hiding place on the yacht, A-7 told (Dr. PRADO) he didn't like the idea of hiding in the motor room and suggested that he swim out to the boat, where he could be picked up at sea.
-That night (4 November) A-7 stayed at the home of)who had a house close to the beach at Santa Maria del Mar located about 25 Kilometers from Havana.
-On 5 November at 0630 hours, A-7 began his long swim in rough, choppy waters and was finally sighted by Dr. Prado's yacht, where he was taken on board the vessel.
+In the interim period, A-7 stated that he began to suspect that he may have fallen into a trap and told the Negro that he was returning to the U. S. to bring Tony VARONA back with him to Cuba.
+A-7 felt this was a good girmick to use in the event (Dr. (PRADO) planned to turn him over to the G-2, of After inspecting his hiding place on the yacht, A-7 told (Dr. PRADO) has didn't like the idea of hiding in the motor room and suggested that he swim out to the boat, where he could be picked up at sea.
+That night (4 November) A-7 stayed at the home of Guido BRITO, ) who had a house close to the beach at Santa Maria del Mar located about 25 Kilometers from Havana.
+On 5 November at 0630 hours, A-7 began his long swim in rough, choppy waters and was finally sighted by Dr. Prado's vacht, where he was taken on board the vessel.
 (A-7 states that he was completely exhausted when he was picked up by the vessel).

-(Dr. Prado's) yacht ("SONIA") piloted by reached Key West, Florida 5 November at 1445 hours.
+(Dr. Prado's yacht ("SONIA") piloted by Eduardo OLIVA reached Key West, Florida 5 November at 1445 hours.
 A-7 managed to slip away during the refueling of the yacht before the custom officials arrived and immediately took off for Miami.
 Upon reaching Miami, A-7 went directly to his wife's home for a reunion with his family.
-In querying A-7 further on how (Dr. Prado) managed to leave Cuba without any serious obstacles placed in his path by the 608, A-7 stated that (Dr. Prado) told him that he received official approval for this triptoreturn a stolen vessel from his yacht club, (Casino Espanol) in Havana, which was being held for him by American authorities in Key West.
-Moreover, (Dr. Prado) told A-7 that he planned to leave the up for sale at some future date.
-(It would appear that Dr. Prado) was afraid that all such vessels as his would subsequently be nationalized by the Castro regime.)
-Prior to his return to Cuba, (Dr. Prado) planned to stay at the West Drive Harbor Island, Miami - Tel: (PL 1-5310.)
+In querying A-7 further on how (Dr. Prado) managed to leave Cuba without any serious obstacles placed in his path by the 609, A-7 stated that (Dr. Prado) told him that he received official approval for this triptoreturn a stolen vessel from his yacht club, (Casino Espanol) in Havana, which was being held for him by American authorities in Key West.
+Moreover, (Dr. Prado) told A-7 that he planned to leave the